-sovereign default models with long-term debt feature overborrowing, because of the debt dilution suffered by legacy lenders, and that the exclusive use of short-term debt can produce the constrained efficient outcome.
+ficient outcome.
 In this context, Hatchondo, Martinez, and Sosa-Padilla (2016) show that adding nodilution covenants to long-term contracts can substantially improve outcomes.
 In our work, we show that a monetary policy rule can provide an alternative avenue for disciplining.
 We show that, under certain conditions, it is possible to design a monetary policy rule that targets default risk as to achieve the constrained efficient outcome.